^

 , medical expert

-Gout is a complex and serious disease.
-The first and main symptom of this disease is a very strong pain in the area of the big toe.
-In addition, the joint becomes red, inflames, increases to such a size that walking in shoes becomes very difficult.
-After some time the pains pass, but not for long.
-Gout rarely comes to women than to men, especially if the latter have already exchanged the fifth decade.
-Gout develops in those who often abuse alcohol, eat meat products, overcools or leads a sedentary lifestyle.
+Gout is a rather complicated and serious disease.
+The first and main symptom of this disease is very strong pain in the area of the big toe.
+In addition, the joint becomes red, inflamed, increases to such a size that it becomes very difficult to walk in shoes.
+After some time, the pain goes away, but not for long.
+Gout occurs less often in women than in men, especially if the latter are already in their fifties.
+Gout develops in those who often abuse alcohol, eat meat products, are overcooled or lead a sedentary lifestyle.

-Currant with gout helps to avoid many troubles, like some other berries (grapes, dogrose, gooseberry, honeysuckle, strawberry).
-Thanks to the special substances that are part of the currant helps prevent the accumulation of uric acid in the tissues and joints.
-How many currant berries are there in gout?
+Currants for gout help to avoid many troubles, as do some other berries (grapes, rose hips, gooseberries, honeysuckle, strawberries).
+Thanks to the special substances that are part of currants, they help prevent the accumulation of uric acid in tissues and joints.
+How much currant berries should you eat for gout?
 It is best to eat a large amount.
-If the currant season has not started, you can use the juice from these berries.
-Thanks to this you can reduce the frequency and strength of gout attacks.
+If the currant season has not yet begun, you can use the juice from these berries.
+Thanks to this, you can reduce the frequency and severity of gout attacks.

 Read also: Diet for gout